dhakal79/Portfolio-project-MS5/README.md

 - Be able to easily remove items and update quantities of service from my purchase service list so that he/she can remove any services that is not of interest from the list.
 - Be able to select the the number of service hours of a service when selecting the particular service so that he/she can select the service with actual hours interested in.
 - Be able to easily enter my payment information at the checkout page so that he/she can checkout with no hassles.
-- Be able to receive an email confirmation after completing the checkout process so that he/she can have the proof of payment for the service requested.
+- Be able to receive confirmation after completing the checkout process so that he/she can have the proof of payment for the service requested.
 - Be able to see a contact page where i can write my details and questions so that I can send any query and make an appointment to discuss about the service.

 Returning Visitor Goals
 - Be able to easily register an account so that he/she can have a personal account and be able to view profile.
-- Be able to receive an email confirmation after registering so that I can verify that my account registration is successful.
 - Be able to easily login or logout so that he/she can access his/her personal account information.
 - Be able to easily reset my password in case I forget it so that I can have an access to my account.

 Frequent User Goals
 -   Be able to subscribe for newsletter so that I can follow the update of the organization.
 - Be able to unsubscribe for newsletter so that I can stop to follow the update of the organization anytime i wish.
+-Be able to see the updated blog posts

 Three step processes were followed as below:
 - Set the user requirements and added to the user stories within the github project